edgedb/edgedb/docs/stdlib/numbers.rst

     :index: numeric bigint

-    Arbitrary precision integer.
+    Represents an arbitrary precision integer.

-    The EdgeDB philosophy is that using bigint type should be an explicit opt-in, but once used, the values should not be accidentally cast into a numeric type with less precision.
+    In EdgeDB, the philosophy of :eql:type:`bigint` is that using this type should be an explicit opt-in and not implicit.
+Once used, these values should not be accidentally casted to a different numerical type that gives less precision.

-    In accordance with this :ref:`the mathematical functions
-    <ref_std_math>` are designed to keep the separation
-    between bigint values and the rest of the numeric types.
+    In addition with this, :ref:`our mathematical functions <ref_std_math>` are designed to keep the separation between bigint values and the rest of our numerical types.

-    All of the following types can be explicitly cast into bigint:
+    All of the following types can be explicitly cast into a :eql:type:`bigint` type:

-    :eql:type:`str`, :eql:type:`json`, :eql:type:`int16`,
-    :eql:type:`int32`, :eql:type:`int64`, :eql:type:`float32`,
-    :eql:type:`float64`, and :eql:type:`decimal`.
+    - :eql:type:`str`
+    - :eql:type:`json`
+    - :eql:type:`int16`
+    - :eql:type:`int32`
+    - :eql:type:`int64`
+    - :eql:type:`float32`
+    - :eql:type:`float64`
+    - :eql:type:`decimal`

-    A bigint literal is an integer literal followed by 'n':
+    A :eql:type:`bigint` literal is also an integer literal, followed by ``n``:

     .. code-block:: edgeql-repl

         db> select 42n is bigint;
         {true}

-    To represent really big integers it is possible to use the exponent notation (e.g. ``1e20n`` instead of ``100000000000000000000n``) as long as the exponent is positive and there is no dot anywhere.
+    To represent really big integers, it is possible to use the exponent notation (e.g. ``1e20n`` instead of ``100000000000000000000n``) so as long as the exponent is positive and there is no dot anywhere:

     .. code-block:: edgeql-repl